crispinprojects/picheckers/README.md

 make clean
 ```

-### Updates
+### Future Work

-The code will be updated as and when I find bugs or make other improvements such as enhancing the AI algorithm.
-As mentioned above the AI algorithm is currently running on a single CPU core and is slow when put into the deep-search mode.
-Although I have implemented a multiple jump strategy this needs to be improved.
+The code will be updated as and when I find bugs or make other improvements such as enhancing the minimax jump algorithm.

+The minimax jump algorithm is slow when put into the deep-search mode.
+Htop shows that the minimax algorithm is running on one thread using one of the four CPU cores of the Raspberry Pi4 processor.
+Future work will explore if a parallel version of the minimax search algorithm can be developed to reduce search time.

 ## Version Control